hrokr/Pybraries/folium/quakes/README.md

 # On to the data
-If you take some time to delve into the data, you're likely to run into some of the same questions I had.
-Namely, what do some of the values mean?
+If you take some time to delve into the data, you're likely to wonder what do some of the values mean.
 Is a Tsunami Event Validity of 1 better or worse, more or less valid, or ... what than a Tsunami Event with a validity of 4?
 For the purposes of completeness, here is a legend for select fields along with commentary:
 <br><br>
 ### <u>Tsunami Event Validity (Valid values: -1 to 4)</u>
   - -1	erroneous entry